Data-assisted, physics-informed propagators for recurrent flows: Conclusion and future work

 For a number of case variations of vortex shedding, step sizes of up to 200 times larger than that used to generate the underlying data led to notably accurate results considering the magnitude of the prediction steps.
 With regard to the practical applicability of the method, its long-term behavior was of specific interest.
 The obtained temporal averages after approximately ten shedding cycles were very close to full CFD results, and excellent conservation of global properties such as total momentum and kinetic energy was found.
 No divergence issues due to the potential accumulation of prediction errors arose.

 The main purpose of our study was the introduction of a new simulation technique on a conceptual level.
 For this reason, we restricted ourselves to a small-scale test case.
+Due to the low number of cells, which is not necessarily representative for more demanding scenarios, we carried out only a rather basic performance analysis and evaluation of the numerical costs without going into intricate details.
+However, already these simple considerations demonstrated the explicit nature of the deviation-propagation formalism in contrast to many classical CFD algorithms and its potential for further improvements.

-Due to the low number of cells, a detailed performance analysis and evaluation of the numerical costs would not have been representative and was therefore postponed.
-However, before more demanding applications such as the study of temporal multi-scale problems of highly dynamic flows, their control or parameter variation/optimization involving a large number of simulations can be targeted, several steps will have to be taken.
+Before more demanding applications such as the study of temporal multi-scale problems of highly dynamic flows, their control or parameter variation/optimization involving a large number of simulations can be targeted, several steps will have to be taken.
 In particular, two issues are very pressing: (i) The computation of the propagators needs to be massively accelerated, and (ii) their representation has to become more efficient to reduce the tremendous memory demands.
-Both problems could be cured with a clever choice of ansatz function with a few optimization parameters.
+Both problems could be cured with either an approximation of the propagators in terms of a few leading-order moments such as Eq.~\eqref{eq:zerothmoment} or a clever choice of ansatz function with a few optimization parameters.
 As long as propagators are localized to a region of influence, they might be approximated, e.g., as (a sum of) Gaussians.
 Hence, for each point in the domain, one would only have to determine and store the corresponding small set of characteristic parameters.
 If a more elaborate treatment turns out to be necessary, PINNs would offer greater flexibility to approximate the propagators.

 Once the handling of the deviation-propagation approach has become more efficient, it will be interesting to apply it to more demanding conditions such as multi-scale and/or multiphase flows, where coupled propagator equations and/or higher-order terms beyond a first-order expansion need to be dealt with.